Ellison is a professional horse trainer and riding instructor. She runs a summer camp program and offers kids a safe introduction to horses.

 Most horse shows do sell food.
 I would recommend eating breakfast at home before you go.
 You may feel too nervous to eat by the time you get there!

-Nothing is worse than being nervous but also being shakey or getting a headache because you didn't eat.
-I'm not talking a huge breakfast, just something to fuel you for the morning at least.
+Nothing is worse than being nervous but also being shaky or getting a headache because you didn't eat.
+I'm not talking about a huge breakfast, just something to fuel you for the morning, at least.

 Pack a light lunch, snacks, and drinks for the day.
 That way, when you do relax and feel like eating (maybe once your class is done), you will have something with you.